 The State and Resilience Building Contract will induce Ukraine to continue strengthening its policies in support of the population affected by the conflict.
-In particular it will support the capacity of Ukrainian legitimate public institutions to address immediate livelihoods' needs of conflict affected population including by contributing to ensuring housing for IDPs as well as for returnees and contribute to the country's food security and economic resilience by ensuring uninterrupted production of agricultural and food products and supporting access of small farms to working capital.
+In particular it will support the capacity of Ukrainian legitimate public institutions to address immediate livelihoods' needs of conflict affected population including by contributing to ensuring housing for IDPs as well as for returnees and contribute to the country's food security and economic resilience by ensuring uninterrupted production of agricultural and food products and supporting access of farms (i.e. legal entities and individual agricultural producers) to working capital.